rudifa/30AutoLayoutBestPractices/README.md

 In the meantime, I reproduced the absolute vertical positions of the Callout e.t.c. items as given in Paul's design for iPhone 8, but relative to their containing Tip*PctView, and I centered them horizontally.
 No layout errors.

+Back to my BillView: place the BillBox and 3 labels as subviews, preserving their relative positions with top and leading constraints.

+Finally, the BottomView: place the Tip button and the bottom edge as subviews, preserving their relative positions with top and leading constraints.

 ### Apple Xcode+IB peeves and wishes